micro-nova/AmpliPi/README.md

 ![AmpliPi](docs/imgs/AmpliProOverview2.png)

-AmpliPro™ is a multi room/zone home audio controller and amplifier made for whole house audio systems with many zones.
+AmpliPro™ is a multi room/zone audio streamer, controller, and amplifier made for whole house audio systems with many zones.
 It can play up to 4 simultaneous audio sources, each of which can be selected from either its analog RCA input or any supported digital stream (Pandora, Spotify, AirPlay, etc).
-Each source can be routed to one or more zones, all of which are configurable in real-time using the self-hosted AmpliPi Web App or its underlying API.
+Each source can be routed to one or more zones, all of which are configurable in real-time using the AmpliPi App (Android / iOS / web) or its underlying API.
 It is expandable up to 36 zones using AmpliPro Zone Expanders.

 AmpliPro vs AmpliPi: \
 **AmpliPro:** This is the name of the physical hardware device sold by [Micronova](https://www.micro-nova.com/) - the multi-room/zone home audio controller and amplifier unit. \